 This is our complete guide on how to cancel Virgin Media services and close your Virgin Media account – as well as the best way to avoid Virgin Media exit fees.

 You may have good reason to cancel your service even if you are not moving home.
-Like many broadband suppliers, Virgin save their best offers for new customers who are still within their initial contract – usually the first 18 months of your new Virgin service.
+Like many broadband suppliers, Virgin saves their best offers for new customers who are still within their initial contract – usually the first 18 months of your new Virgin service.
 After that initial contract is over your monthly price will jump sharply, but even if you agree to re-contract for a discount the price of your package will begin to creep up over time.
-There’s no reason to pay more for the same package than a new customer, and so cancelling your service to either switch to another provider, or to allow another householder to open an account can help you save.
+There’s no reason to pay more for the same package than a new customer.
+Cancelling your service to either switch to another provider or to allow another householder to open an account can save you hundreds of pounds a year.

 You might also want to cancel your Virgin Media service if you are unhappy with your internet speed through your Virgin Media router.
 In many areas, Virgin was the first supplier to install Ultrafast Fibre Broadband, but in recent years this so-called ‘Full Fibre’ has been rolled out by more suppliers than ever before.
 Where once Virgin Media were the only choice there is now a range of better options.
 It might be time to cancel your service if you are having problems with Virgin Media’s internet speeds or issues with Virgin’s network stability.